gdquest-demos/godot-kickstarter-2019/docs/code-guidelines.md

   return true
 ```

-Typically, returning `bool` values like this in order to validate a successful exectution is a decent idea. _So keep in mind once more, these are just guidelines!_
+Typically, returning `bool` values like this in order to validate a successful execution is a decent idea. _So keep in mind once more, these are just guidelines!_

 4. The following is potentially an interesting concept, but it isn't as important as the ones above: unify the signals signature.
 What this means is to declare signals like this: `signal walked(msg)` where `msg: Dictionary`.

-At the moment, there isn't a way to enforce the type on signal parameters even with static typed GDScript, ie. the following isn't valid: `signal walked(msg: Dictionary)`.
+At the moment, there isn't a way to enforce the type on signal parameters even with static typed GDScript, i.e. the following isn't valid: `signal walked(msg: Dictionary)`.
 But we could generally impose on ourselves to use signals only with a `Dictionary` type.

 This has some advantages and disadvantages.
 The primary disadvantage is that static typed GDScript won't be as helpful since `Dictinoary` is a bag of mixed data types essentially.